panisajan/GeneCompete/README.md

 ## Python functions

 We proposed two python function.
+The output of these functions are pandas dataframe with rating and ranking scores of each gene.
 - GeneCompete_Union [^1]
 - GeneCompete_Intersect [^2]